-Pre-doctoral fellowships are meant to provide scholars with the necessary time to research and complete their doctoral dissertations.
-Applicants for pre-doctoral fellowships must have fulfilled all pre-dissertation requirements, and preferably completed a draft of the first chapter of their dissertation, by the application deadline.
+The Academy offers full-term predoctoral fellowships (of approximately ten months).
+Predoctoral fellowships are meant to provide scholars with the necessary time to research and complete their doctoral dissertations.
+Applicants for predoctoral fellowships must have fulfilled all predissertation requirements, and preferably completed a draft of the first chapter of their dissertation, by the application deadline.

-Two types of post-doctoral fellowships are available:
+Two types of postdoctoral fellowships are available:

 - Academy Postdoctoral Fellowships: Applicants for these fellowships must be US citizens, are often scholars at an early stage in their academic careers, and may be assistant professors, associate professors, or independent scholars

 - National Endowment for the Humanities (NEH) Postdoctoral Fellowships: applicants for these fellowships must be US citizens, or foreign nationals who have lived in the US for the three years immediately preceding the application deadline, and may hold any academic rank or be independent scholars